 Selected University assets to support the science and then environment theme

 - All of the science courses in the university's General Education Program include environmental concepts.
 At the undergraduate level, several major programs in the College of Natural and Applied Sciences have a strong environmental emphasis, and a minor in environmental sciences and policy is available to all students.
-At the graduate level, environmental management is one of three options in the inter-disciplinary Master of Science in Administrative Studies.
+At the graduate level, environmental management is one of three options in the inter-disciplinary Master of Professional Studies.
 Many master's degree programs in the College of Natural and Applied Sciences have an environmental emphasis.

 - The university operates Missouri's Fruit Experiment Station, located at SMSU-Mountain Grove, where the environmental and economic consequences of growing and producing small fruit crops have been studied since the Station was founded in 1899.

 - The Center of Resource Planning and Management works with area communities and governments to help them develop sound plans that are responsive to economic and environmental management.

 - Environmental studies of both agricultural and astronomical consequences are on-going activities at the university's Baker's Acres site located north of Marshfield, and the university's 125-acre Agriculture Research and Demonstration Center in west Springfield has an environmental component.

 - In 1999, the university established the Bull Shoals Field Station.
 This field station is operated in collaboration with the Army Corps of Engineers and the Missouri Conservation Department.
 This environmental learning and research facility adds to SMSU's existing programmatic emphases related to the natural environment.